These days, when a new player

 musician, skilled jazz composer, and innovative recording artist, Eric Allison

-is bringing his talents to the world at large-to the pleasure, no doubt, of an
+is bringing his talents to the world at largeto the pleasure, no doubt,

 Contemporary Records,